 As your business progresses, you might outgrow your office space, accounting software, or even your business bank account.
 If your business has grown and you feel like you need more than what you’re currently getting from your business bank account, it might be time to switch.

-If you started your business with an account like Chase Total Business Checking, which has 100 free transactions per month, but you’re now regularly making 200 transactions per month, you might consider switching to an account that offers more free transactions, like Chase Performance.
+If you started your business with an account like Chase Business Complete Checking, which has a lower number of free transactions per month, but you’re now regularly making a higher number of transactions per month, you might consider switching to an account that offers more free transactions, like Chase Performance.

 Not only does upgrading to an account like Chase Performance Business Checking give you more free transactions—and save you the money you were paying every month for transactions over your free limit—but you’ll also receive additional flexibilities that come with this kind of account.
 A more robust account like, in this case, Chase Performance, can offer greater free cash deposits, monthly free wires, and other beneficial features that you may not have with your current account.
 If you need more free transactions, free wires, or any kind of functionality that your current account does not supply, therefore, you might consider looking at a different business account your bank offers, or an account from another bank altogether.